 What Is Medical Detox?

-For most individuals pursuing inpatient detox programs or residential drug and alcohol treatment, medical detoxification is the most important issue and happens at the beginning of therapy.
+For most individuals pursuing inpatient detox programs or residential drug and alcohol treatment, medical detoxification is the most critical issue and happens at the beginning of therapy.
 While medical detox cannot treat addiction, those who finish medically supervised detox are more likely to remain in treatment longer and have longer stretches of sobriety.

 The Detox Process